Michelin star restaurants Manchester: The complex history between the food guide and the northern city

 Close map

-Michelin star restaurants Manchester: the complex history between the food guide and the northern city
+Michelin star restaurants Manchester: The complex history between the food guide and the northern city

 Whether you’re a restaurant lover or simply a casual diner, it’s likely that you’ve heard of the Michelin Guide.
 This annual food bible doles out awards to what they consider to be the UK’s finest restaurants, and has international outposts around the globe too.
 However, despite Manchester’s ever-expanding food scene, the guide has historically overlooked the city.
 So, what is the deal with Michelin and Manchester?